Michael Kay, A-Rod to call Cardinals playoff series, which will be on ESPN, ESPN2 or KDNL

 BSM has drawn bigger audiences for Cards home-opener ceremonies, but the network counts those as part of its game telecasts instead of including them in the pregame show numbers.

-The previous BSM record for a Redbirds pregame program is the 78,000 viewers who tuned in before the 2013 season opener, in Arizona.
+The previous BSM record for a Redbirds pregame program was the 78,000 viewers who tuned in before the 2013 season opener, in Arizona.